SitePen/dgrid/doc/migrating/API-Comparison.md

 them.

 dgrid also has `renderCell`, which is expected to return a DOM node.
-This could ostensibly be used for displaying widgets (and the editor column plugin does exactly this).
+This could ostensibly be used for displaying widgets (and the Editor mixin does exactly this).

-Note that for cell editing purposes, use of the editor column plugin is highly encouraged.
+Note that for cell editing purposes, use of the Editor mixin is highly encouraged.

 ### get